(k) Provisions, contingent liabilities and commitments

 (viii) The Company has not been declared wilful defaulter by any bank or financial institution or government or any government authority.

-46 The Company has used an accounting software which is operated by a third-party software service provider, for maintaining its books of account.
-In the absence of controls on audit trail in Service Organization Controls report, management is unable to determine whether audit trail feature of the said software was enabled and operated throughout the year for all relevant transactions recorded in the software or whether there were any instances of the audit trail feature being tampered with.
+As the legacy accounting software used by the Company is operated by a third-party software service provider and in the absence of controls on audit trail in Service Organization Controls report, management is unable to determine whether audit trail feature of the said legacy software was enabled and operated throughout the period for all relevant transactions recorded in the legacy software or whether there were any instances of the audit trail feature being tampered with.
+Additionally, we are unable to assess whether the audit trail has been preserved as per the statutory requirements for record retention for the legacy accounting software.

 As per our report of even date.